causerp/cangjie_runtime/stdlib/doc/libs/std_en/console/console_package_api/console_package_class.md

 public class ConsoleReader <: InputStream
 ```

-Functionality: Provides functionality to read data from console and convert it to characters or strings.
+Function: Provides functionality to read data from console and convert it to characters or strings.

 This type cannot be instantiated directly; instances can only be obtained through [Console.stdIn](console_package_class.md#static-prop-stdin).
 Read operations are synchronous, with an internal buffer storing console input content.
 When reaching the end of console input stream, console read functions will return `None`.